porthosdev/addins/LinkTool/ReadMe.txt

     compiled, the functions are linked right into the vb6 exe so you dont have to distribute an extra dll.

+ md5_objfile
+    this is a compile in MD5 implementation to test examples of real world complexity.
+This includes subfunctions, and compile in vc runtime functions such as memcpy, memset, and strlen.

+ global_objfile
+    this test is just to double check and make sure nothing unexpected happened when using global variables from your C obj files.

 See the pdf and link tool source for more details.